fkarimzadeh6/CX4240_project/README.md

 ## Raw Dataset:

   The publicly available sleep datasets provided by [PhysioBank](http://physionet.org/physiobank/database/sleep-edfx/) has been employed in this study to assess the proposed methods.
 The utilized set in the SleepEDF Database contains ten healthy subjects without any sleep-related medication.
 The PSGs include EEG, EOG and EMG signals of healthy young subjects within the age range of 21-35.
 The EEG signal has been sampled at 100 Hz, divided into 30 s epochs and manually annotated.
 The annotations consist of sleep stages including W, R, N1, N2, N3.
 For this study, the single-channel Pz-Oz is used according to former studies [21], [34], as it has been suggested that deeper sleep stages are better detected (visually) in this channel.
-The overal percentage of each stage in our dataset are illustrated in a pie chart in the proceeding section (Dataset After Feature Extraction).
+The overal percentages of each stage in our dataset is illustrated in a pie chart in the section: Dataset After Feature Extraction.

 ## Preprocessing:

   To enhance the EEG signal quality, a preprocessing step is required.
 Given a raw input EEG signal, a band-pass filter (Butterworth of order eight) with pass-band bandwidth of 0.5–40 Hz is applied.
-We also remove the movement noises by using this range, as these noise usually accure at much higher frequency.
+Noise in the EEG signal caused due to movement are also removed by using a filter of this range, as this noise usually occurs at a much higher frequency.

 ## Feature Extraction: